 Did you miss the Brown Bag on 11/2/2022?
 Community-engaged learning with Sue Dargan, Colleen Coyne, Luis Rosero

 Community-engaged learning has been demonstrated to bolster conceptual understanding, support community needs, & promote civic engagement - Knowing how to integrate community-engaged learning it into our classes can be daunting.
-Join C. Coyne, L. Rosero, and S. Dargan as they describe their experiences with community-engaged learning.
-There will be ample opportunity to ask questions at all levels of familiarity with the topic.
+Colleen Coyne, Luis Rosero, and Sue Dargan describe their experiences with community-engaged learning.

 Did you miss the Brown Bag on September 26th?
 Engaging strategies, inclusive classroom communities

 Research shows that a welcoming, inclusive classroom culture is a key element of student success.
 Further, specific, targeted pedagogical strategies can increase the likelihood that students become deeply engaged with academic content.
 View panelists including Lissa Bollettino (History), James Cressey (Education), and Jeri Nelson-Peterman (Nutrition and Health Studies) in conversation around promising strategies for welcoming and engaging students to try out this semester.

 In July 2021 CELTSS hosted a conference that brought together high school educators and incoming first- and second-year students to discuss pandemic learning and how best to support students in the fall of 2021.
 Educators and students addressed a host of issues, including mental health and well-being.
 For those who would like to hear students speak frankly about the pandemic's impact, please check out the recording of the conference: CELTSS Conference 07.28.21

 Did you miss the Brown Bag on March 24th?
 Who are our first-year students in 2021?